Operator dependence and robustness of spacetime-localized response in a quantum critical spin chain: Dependence of Spacetime-Localized Response on Perturbation Operators

 \section{Dependence of Spacetime-Localized Response on Perturbation Operators}

-In the previous section, we focused on perturbations applied to the transverse spin operator $\sigma_j^x$, which is known to exhibit clear spacetime-localized responses consistent with the AdS/CFT correspondence~\cite{Bamba2024}.
-Here, we explore how the response depends on the choice of perturbation operator.
+In the previous section, we focused on perturbations applied to the transverse spin operator $\sigma_j^x$, which is known to exhibit clear spacetime-localized responses consistent with the AdS/CFT correspondence~\cite{Bamba2024}. {In earlier work, it was also shown that when the system is tuned slightly away from criticality, the agreement with AdS based expectations becomes weaker, although a remnant of the spacetime-localized response still persists.
+This raises the question of to what extent the AdS/CFT interpretation remains applicable under different excitation schemes.
+Here, we explore this issue from a complementary perspective by examining } how the response depends on the choice of perturbation operator.

 To this end, we consider localized perturbations involving $\sigma_j^z$ and $\sigma_j^z\sigma_{j+1}^z$.
 We demonstrate that the emergence of spacetime-localized structures is highly sensitive to the operator type, and explain the physical reasons behind this dependence.
 Throughout this section, we restrict our analysis to single-source perturbations, as the effects of multiple or extended sources have already been examined in Sec.~\ref{sec:model1}, and their behavior can be inferred from the superposition of individual responses.